zarazaga/ImpatientGIS/Impatient_Ch4.md

 # ImpatientGIS

 ## Chapter 4
-# Create data: data tables, XY tables and georeferencing
+# Create data: join data tables, add XY tables, georeferencing and digitizing

 For expediency, the data for this chapter is provided.
 However it could also all be gathered from online open sources.
 **Download** the zip folder:  https://github.com/zarazaga/ImpatientGIS/blob/master/Ch4data.zip